SimonMayerhofer/enex2paperless/README.md

   - jpg

 # Optional settings
+ExcludeFileTypes:           # File types to exclude when using "any" in FileTypes
+  - gif
+  - svg
+  - psd
 AdditionalTags: []          # Additional tags to add to all documents
 ConvertMarkdown: false      # Whether to convert note content to markdown
 ConvertAppleToPDF: false    # Whether to convert Apple iWork files to PDF